The Future of Wearable Technology in Healthcare

 🔸Demand for Real-time Feedback: Patients no longer want to wait for lab results—they expect instant insights, whether it’s about their sleep, stress, or activity levels.

-🔸Behavioral Accountability: Self-tracking makes patients active participants in their care journey, helping them adhere to medication, manage routines, and understand their data.
+🔸Behavioral Accountability: Self-tracking empowers patients to become active participants in their care journey, facilitating adherence to medication, routine management, and understanding of their data.

 Wearables today are more than step-counters—they’re becoming clinical tools that can inform care plans, flag anomalies, and trigger early interventions.
 And this momentum is only accelerating as technology becomes more intelligent and interoperable.